The shift from keyword search to a queryless way to get information has arrived.

 In Google’s AI-first approach, organic traffic is no longer solely dependent on queries typed by users in the search bar.

-This has a tremendous impact on both content publishers, business owners and the SEO industry as a whole.
+This shift has a tremendous impact on both content publishers, business owners, and the SEO industry as a whole.

 Let’s have a look at how Google explains how Discover works.

 Embrace Semantics and publish data that can help machines be trained.

 Once again, the data that we produce, sustains and nurtures this entire process.
 Here is an overview of the contextual data, besides the Knowledge Graph and the Topic Layer that Google uses to train the system:

 To learn more about Google’s work on query prediction, I would suggest you read an article by Bill Slawski titled “How Google Might Predict Query Intent Using Contextual Histories“.